CompuTec/computec-docs/docs/pdc/user-guide/task-activities/overview.md

 - Receipt from production has to be confirmed from SAP Business One level by going to Production → Inventory Transactions → Pick Receipts.
 Pick the required document, click the right mouse button, and choose Receipt from production.
     Check also the [Quick Receipt](../customization/optional-functions/quick-receipt.md) option.

-**Auto Select All**: The "Auto Select All" button has been added at the top of the PDC Receipt/Issue window.
+**Auto Select All**: The "Auto Select All" button has been added at the top of the CompuTec PDC Receipt/Issue window.
 This button automatically assigns quantities for all items in the Pick and Pack window.

     ![Auto All Select](./media/task-activities/image-2025-04-17-15-18-15-502.png)